VirtusLab/graphbuddy/README.md

 - VSCode - click desired reindex option in the activity bar (left).
 - IntelliJ - search for 'Graph Buddy' in the navigation menu and in the dropdown select "Reindex Semantic Graph"

-### Navigating throughout the project
+### Navigating through the project

 When clicking on code, Graph Buddy will add data accordingly to your code.
-Each semantic type in your code is represented as *node* and the connection between them as *edge*.
+Each semantic type in your code is represented as *node* and the connection between them as an *edge*.
 When navigating, the graph will progressively get bigger, showing all the semantic connections inside your project.

 ![Graph Buddy User flow](assets/images/gifs/extension-2-basicflow.gif)

 ### Graph Buddy interactions

 You can perform several interactions on the GraphBuddy panel, that will help you understand the project semantics better.
-Choose between a range of features like find the path between nodes, show history of last clicked elements, change pointing edges direction, filter by node kind, and many more!
+Choose between a range of features like find a path between nodes, show history of last clicked elements, change pointing edges direction, filter by node kind, and many more!

 ![Graph Buddy User flow](assets/images/gifs/2d-interface-5-findpath_select.gif)
 ![Graph Buddy User flow](assets/images/gifs/2d-webview-6-edgesmode.gif)